Robert Z. Leonard | Delicious Little Devil | After Office Hours | The Firefly | Pride and Prejudice

 Pride and Prejudice

-Pride and Prejudice (1940) is an adaptation of Jane Austin's novel.
+Pride and Prejudice (1940) is an adaptation of Jane Austen's novel.

 Pride and Prejudice recalls Leonard traditions, as exemplified by films like Delicious Little Devil.
 Both films deal with women of modest financial background, who are trying to impress would-be male suitors of wealth and social position.
 In both films, the women have to deal not just with the men, but with their families.
 The families act as social guardians.
 It is an unequal struggle.
 The poorer women have to deal with issues of respectability and of vulgarity, being seen as lesser in both departments by the well-to-do.